Momilijaz96/MMT_for_NCRC/README.md

 | Acceleration                           | [Random Forest](https://www.researchgate.net/publication/335765627_Nurse_care_activity_recognition_challenge_summary_and_results) |        43.1         |
 | Motion Capture and Location            |      [GRU](https://dl.acm.org/doi/abs/10.1145/3341162.3344848)      |        29.3         |

-Class Wise F1-score comparison with top two solutions posted for the nurse Activity Recogniton challenge dataset, STGCN and KNN is as follows.
+Graphs shown below reflect the effectivness of proposed solution.
+Pn right, he bar graph shows class Wise F1-score comparison with top two solutions posted for the nurse Activity Recogniton challenge dataset, STGCN and KNN.
 We can see for almost all classes our proposed solution out-performs the ST-GCN and hand-crafted feature based KNN method.
+On right, we have validation accuracy for all existing solutions as mentioned in table above.
 <img src="https://github.com/Momilijaz96/MMT_for_NCRC/blob/main/images/results.png" width="700"/>

 # Usage

 ## Citation
 If you find this useful in your work, please consider citing,
 ```